The Bill Cowan Barr Smith Library Fellowship

 - Where appropriate, the Library or the University Press will have the first opportunity to publish the results of their research.

 - Place a copy of the published research in Special Collections of the Barr Smith Library.

 - Acknowledge the Bill Cowan Barr Smith Library Fellowship in their published results and/or PhD acknowledgements.

 How to Apply

 Applications must be received on the Fellowship Application form, which also requires the applicant to arrange a confidential academic reference.

-Applicants will be notified of the outcome of their applications by post by the end of the following February.
+Applicants will be notified of the outcome of their applications by 27 March 2018.